Presentations — you can’t avoid them in college (or in your workplace, depending on your job).

 But fear not– while convincing others is hard work, it’s definitely doable!

 + Included at the bottom is a criteria you can use to assess your own presentation before anyone else can.
-It’s a real criteria from a real class (I took a “Persuasive Speech” class as an undergraduate at Fordham University).
-P.S- thanks Prof. Aronson!
+It’s a real criteria from a real class I took as an undergrad.
+Thanks Prof. Aronson!

 1. Know your audience.